Two more Democratic senators join Puerto Rico bankruptcy push

-NEW YORK (Reuters) - Another two Democratic senators have agreed to co-sponsor a bill that would allow Puerto Rico’s municipalities to use Federal bankruptcy laws, the U.S. territory’s representative in Congress Pedro Pierluisi said in a statement on Tuesday.
+NEW YORK, July 21 (Reuters) - Another two Democratic senators have agreed to co-sponsor a bill that would allow Puerto Rico’s municipalities to use Federal bankruptcy laws, the U.S. territory’s representative in Congress Pedro Pierluisi said in a statement on Tuesday.

 Senate judiciary committee chairman Patrick Leahy and Mark Warner, who sits on the Senate’s banking committee as well as the finance committee, will join 12 other Democratic senators currently sponsoring the bill.